software-mansion/protostar/website/docs/tutorials/09-interacting-with-starknet/01-invoke.md

 # Invoking contracts

-## Overview
-This command allows you to send an invoke transaction with `@external` function entrypoint.
+The `protostar invoke` command allows you to send an invoke transaction with `@external` function entrypoint.

 The basic inputs that you need for the commands are:
 - [Signing credentials](#signing)